citrushack/CitrusHackResources/README.md

 ## Hardware Hacking :nut_and_bolt: :hammer:

-Hardware Lab
-* Check out the official map on the [Cutie Hack Live](https://cutiehack.io/#/live) page for the location of our Hardware/Tech Lab

 Arduino IDE
 * the [official integrated development environment](https://www.arduino.cc/en/Main/Software) for Arduino programming
 * optimized for uploading code to Arduino microcontrollers